 There are thousands of running shoes to choose from, which can be bewildering, even for experienced runners and shoe geeks.
 There are pairs for longer miles and recovery days, usually with more cushioning making this type of shoe kinder on your joints as you run longer.
 There are others for faster sessions and race day, usually lighter with less cushioning, giving a greater feeling of being in contact with the ground.
 Some runners will have other training shoes in their repertoire, including trail running shoes for off-road terrain, plus a super lightweight, carbon-fibre plated race day shoe.

 However, it's worth saying you don't have to have multiple shoes to choose from when you are a runner.
 If you've just started running, are returning, or have a lower budget, one good pair of trainers that have been fitted to your personal running gait is enough.
-Taking the time to visit a specialist running shop to have a qualified assistant observe your running style, and fit shoes according to whether you pronate (your ankle rolls in when you hit the ground), you supinate (your foot rolls out), or are neutral (you do neither), will help ensure your shoes are right for you.
+Take the time to visit a specialist running shop to have a qualified assistant observe your running style, and fit shoes according to whether you pronate (your ankle rolls in when you hit the ground), you supinate (your foot rolls out), or are neutral (you do neither), will help ensure your shoes are right for you.

 There are also easier ways to find out which shoes will work best for you, such as through tech you can purchase and use at home, such as MYMO.
 This uses a sensor you place in a sock before running to work out what your foot is doing, then recommends through its app exactly the right model and brand of shoe for your needs.